-Paul Franke brings over 30 years of sophisticated real estate transactional, banking and finance and construction and design contracting experience to every matter he handles for his clients.
-In his wide ranging practice, he represents a myriad of client types, including owners and developers of commercial real estate, landlords and tenants, affordable housing developers, senior housing owners and operators, community land trusts and other tax exempt organizations, banks and other financial institutions, and contractors, subcontractors and engineers.
+Paul Franke brings over 30 years of sophisticated real estate transactional, banking and finance and construction law experience to every matter he handles for his clients.
+In his wide ranging practice, he represents a myriad of client types, including owners and developers of commercial real estate, landlords and tenants, affordable housing developers, senior housing providers and skilled nursing facilities, community land trusts and other tax exempt organizations, banks and other financial institutions, and contractors, subcontractors and engineers.

-Paul provides counsel to clients developing affordable housing through the federal Low Income Housing Tax Credit Program, the Section 8, 202, CDBG and HOME programs, and numerous state and local programs providing subsidy to developers of affordable housing.
-He assists nonprofit clients in the formation of tax-exempt public private partnerships with local governments, and successfully developed and implemented a RFQ for a local nonprofit client seeking to dispose of a 14 story 158 unit senior high rise project in Denver.
+Paul provides counsel to clients developing affordable housing through the Federal Low Income Housing Tax Credit Program, the Section 8, 202, CDBG and HOME programs, and numerous state and local programs providing subsidy to developers of affordable housing.
+He assists nonprofit clients in the formation of tax-exempt public private partnerships with state and local governments.